-Over the next few weeks you may have lots of different feelings.
-You may feel stressed, anxious, sad, afraid, fed up, angry, frustrated, shocked or even numb.
+You may be experiencing lots of different feelings.
+You may feel stressed, anxious, sad, worried, afraid, fed up, angry, frustrated or even numb.
 Some of you may feel nothing at all.
-These are all normal and healthy reactions to stressful situations, such as the COVID-19 pandemic.
-There is no ‘right’ or ‘wrong’ way to feel
+These are all normal and healthy reactions to stressful situations.
+There is no ‘right’ or ‘wrong’ way to feel.

-If you are feeling stressed or unable to relax try some breathing and relaxation strategies here: Relaxation Techniques
+If you are feeling stressed or unable to relax try some breathing and relaxation strategies Relaxation Techniques.

 Be kind to yourself:

-These are challenging and unprecedented times.
-It is completely normal if, at times, you are feeling overwhelmed, stressed or worried about the current situation.
+This is a challenging time.
+It is completely normal if, at times, you are feeling overwhelmed, stressed or worried.
 Stress limits our energy and ability to concentrate so you need to be realistic about what you can achieve.
 It is important to be gentle with yourself and to practice some self-care.

 Take time for enjoyable/creative activities:

 Make sure to factor in breaks to your daily routine, take quiet time and do activities you enjoy throughout the day.